Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Introduction

-The first challenge is the simulation of a dynamical system with the potential to self-organize complex interactions and emergent evolution under certain conditions.
-Computational models offer controlled environments to investigate such emergent properties, with cellular automata (CA) serving as powerful substrates for exploring self-organization and complexity \citep{langton1995artificial, Beer2014Cognitive}.
-In this paper, we rely on Flow Lenia \citep{plantec2023flow}, a recent continuous CA integrating mass conservation and parameter localization.
+Searching for emergent ecosystem dynamics in artificial systems entails two main challenges, the first being the simulation of a dynamical system with the potential to self-organize complex interactions and emergent evolution under certain conditions.
+Computational models offer controlled environments to investigate such emergent properties, with cellular automata (CAs) serving as powerful substrates for exploring self-organization and complexity \citep{langton1995artificial, Beer2014Cognitive}.
+In this paper, we rely on Flow-Lenia \citep{plantec2023flow}, a recent continuous CA integrating mass conservation and parameter localization.
 This approach enables the simulation of multiple interacting patterns within a shared environment, creating the potential for emergent evolution and system-wide phenomena such as those shown in Figure \ref{fig:flow_lenia_example}.